CanonicalLtd/maas-docs/en/nodes-scripts.md

 - `tags`: List of tags associated with the script.
 - `type`: Either *commissioning* or *testing*.
 - `timeout`: Length of time before MAAS automatically fails and kills execution of the script.
+The time may be specified in seconds or using the *HH:MM:SS* format.
 - `destructive`: *True* or *False*, depending on whether the script will overwrite system data.
+Destructive tests can not be run on a deployed machine.
 - `comment`: Describes changes made in this revision of the script.
 - `hardware_type`: Defines the type of hardware the script configures or tests.
   If the script returns results, *hardware type* dictates what hardware the results